There are various ways to create a blog, but first we’ll look at how to create a Blog for Free .

 There’s no need to register a domain name as you just choose a name when registering, and providing it’s not already taken that’s the name you use.

-There is an option to use your own domain name if you have one with Posterous and Blogger.
+There is an option to use your own domain name if you have one with Blogger.
 This can be set up from within your account.
 I used this feature on my Blogger account.
 I own the domain name davidgrant.co.uk so that’s the name I configured for my Blogger blog.

 There are downsides with the free options of course and listed in no particular order here are some I have come up with:

 Although you are able to customise how your blog looks using the themes available, (which aren’t bad) you are limited by what’s on offer and may well want your blog to look different.